Jeach/jeach-pqueues/README.md

     q.exec();

-So as can be observed with the code above, instead of chaining with a `.then(...)` function, you simply need to **add** your deferred function to the queue.
+So as can be observed with the above code, instead of chaining with a `.then(...)` function, you simply need to **add** your deferred function to the queue.
 You can add as many as you like.
 Notice how the code seems to breath and seems to be much more cleaner than chaining?

+The code signature for the **add** function is as follows:

+    q.add(fn, [param1, ...], cb(stack, data));

+Where the `fn` is any standard **async** function you would like to call.
+For the purpose of this example, lets say you would like to call an async function called `writeToFile` which accepts three parameters; (1) a file descriptor (`fd`), (2) a buffer (`buf`), and (3) as expected of all async functions, a callback function (`cb`).

+So normally (without promises), you would invoke `writeToFile` like this:

+    writeToFile(fd, buf, function(err, data) {
+       // This gets called async, with
+       // 'err' set to a value on error, or
+       // 'data' containing a value on success
+       // This type of callback is pretty much standard in the async world });

+The way you would add `writeToFile` to the **jeach-pqueue** library is as follows:

+    q.add(writeToFile, fd, buf, function(stack, data) {
+       // This gets called async, with
+       // 'stack' for this promise queue
+       // 'data' containing a value on success
+       // If there are **any** errors, the **catch** handlers would be
+       // called instead of passing through here.
+    });

+There is a small advantage to my **jeach-pqueue** library.
+You are not limited to a *standard* callback of `error` and `data` (two parameters).
+If the async function you are calling only returns `data` (a single parameter), the library will automatically detect this and still provide the `stack` and `data` as shown above.
+Additionally, if the async function you are calling returns more parameters than the *standard* `error` and `data` (ie: `cb(err, data1, data2, data3, ...)`), your **jeach-pqueue** callback could look like the following:

+    q.add(writeToFile, fd, buf, function(stack, data1, data2, data3, data4) {
+       // Use all the 'data' params, they will be available to you });

+This is because the libaray automatically detects that there are additional parameters and they are provided on the call stack as well.
+If you look at the **Tmp** package on **NPM JS** page, you will see that the following function falls under this scenario:

+    tmp.file(config, function _tempFileCreated(err, path, fd) {
+       // Temp file callback with 4 parameters (3 after the 'err' param) });

+With the **jeach-pqueue** library, there is no problem handling this, with this real-world example:

+    var config = { prefix: 'prefix-', postfix: '.tmp', detachDescriptor: true };

+    q.add(tmp.file, config, function (stack, path, fd) {
+       stack.setValue('path', path);
+       stack.setValue('fd', fd);
+    });

+    q.catch(function(stack, error) {
+       // log("Error: " + error.code);
+       // res.json({ success: false, error: error.code, logs: logs });
+    });

+In the example above, we use an additional (3rd param) which is `fd`, for which we successfully use in the callback.
+Should an error occur during the creation of the temporary file, the **catch** handler would be called instead.

+Let's move forward...

-You may have noticed the `stack` parameter of you callback function.
-The `stack` is essentially an instance of a `PStack` object which is associated with each promise queue.
+By now you will have noticed the `stack` parameter in the callback function.
+The `stack` is essentially an instance of a `PStack` object which is associated with each instance of a promise queue.

-It serves three purposes:
+It essentially serves three purpose:

-1. To add key/value pairs to it at any time.
+1. To add key/value pairs to it (optional).
-2. To get key/value pairs to it at any time.
+2. To get key/value pairs from it (optional).
 3. To reference a value by providing the 'key' in a deferred call (ie: `q.ref('param2')`).
-When your `doBar` function is actually called, the value for the *param2* key will be resolved and provided as parameter to your function.
+When your `doBar` function is actually called, the value for the *param2* key will be resolved and provided as a parameter to your function.

 You can use the stack to set any data to it and they will be available at any time during invokation of your function and/or within your callbacks.
 You can also read any previously set data from the stack.
-But more importantly, you can **reference** a future value.
+But more importantly, you can **reference** a future value at any time (even if the actual value hasn't yet been added to the stack).

 Here is a real-world example of how I use it in a `POST /account` API:

     q.add(createAccount, username, function(stack, account) {
        console.log("We have successfully created an account entry in the database!");